spiwokv/metadynminer/cran-comments.md

 (several other examples run for ~5s on my laptop, so they may appear in the list of elapsed time > 5s depending on cpu load)

+## REQUESTED CHANGES MADE
+* we changed DESCRIPTION file (packages and sowtware written in single quotes and names and years were added to references)